November 26, 2018, should go down in history as the most dramatic metaphor for everything that is insane about the way Homo sapiens organizes itself.

 Donald Trump was asked about the report and his reply, which will go down in the annals of human history as one of the dumbest things ever said: “I don’t believe it.”

 Since when did “belief” or “ideology” have any bearing on reality?
 Have we learned nothing?
 Nearly four hundred years ago the then pope had the same conversation with Galileo who hypothesized, on good evidence, that the Earth went around the Sun.
 The pope, based on his Christian ideology, “believed” the sun went around the Earth.
 Neither the planets listened to the Pope, nor will the climate listen to Trump.

 The major question for humanity is offered in the stark contrast between science and politics.
-Compare the way those scientists were working together at NASA with, say, the Kavanaugh hearings?
-Or the schoolboy brayings in London in “the mother of parliaments.”
-Or the fist fights and worse often reported between politicians around the world.
+Compare the way those scientists were working together at NASA with, say, the Kavanaugh hearings for his place on the US Supreme Court?
+Or the schoolboy brayings in London of the members of “the mother of parliaments.”
+Or the fistfights and worse often reported between politicians around the world.

 To complete the picture: who decided to spend 6 billion dollars on dropping four people off on a dead rock a zillion miles away in the first place?
 Politicians!

 And who is responsible for “regulating” world affairs in such a catastrophic way that there are about 4 billion humans down here right now who lack the necessities of life?
 Politicians.

 And who else is failing abysmally to address climate change around the world?
 Politicians.

 And when all deaths from climate change are estimated, who will then decide that the killings of all these people are not crimes against humanity?
 Politicians.